 If you’re not on birth control, you should have a period by 8 weeks after your abortion.
 If you’re not using birth control and you don’t get your period 8 weeks after your abortion, call your doctor or health center.

 You may have some bleeding right after your abortion that’s different than your period.
 You could have heavy bleeding with clots for a few days, or spotting for several weeks.
-Use pads until the heavy bleeding lets up.
-This way it will be easier to tell how much you’re bleeding with a pad than a tampon.
-Wait at least a week before using tampons or cups.
+You can use pads, tampons, or a menstrual cup — whatever's the most comfortable for you.
+But your nurse or doctor may recommend you use pads so you can track how much you're bleeding.
 If you’re concerned about bleeding after your abortion, give your nurse or doctor a call.

 How soon can I have sex after an in-clinic abortion?